What is Reality?

 Patterns don't require complexity, they create it during their manifestation and interaction, with every iteration / state change.
 This process can be easily visualized in fractals which have very simple initial states but can create a virtually infinite variety of enormous complexity.

 The patterns which have created the Universe had a very simple initial state, but have created an enormous complexity by building on existing patterns.
+Due to this complexity, people believe that the progression is random, or at least that it creates randomness.
+There is no event that happens without a chain of patterns leading to it.

 In terms of physics, the patterns that make the Universe manifest as equations.